Thiamin (Vitamin B1): The Critical B Vitamin for Brain Health, Energy, and Mental Wellness

 Emerging research suggests that optimizing thiamin status may benefit attention regulation and executive function in both children and adults with ADHD.
 Thiamin's role in energy metabolism is particularly relevant for the prefrontal cortex—a brain region with high energy demands that is central to attention control and executive functions.

-A double-blind, placebo-controlled trial published in the British Journal of Psychiatry investigated the effects of a broad-spectrum micronutrient formula (including therapeutic levels of thiamin) on adults with ADHD.
-After 8 weeks, participants in the treatment group showed significant improvements in attention, hyperactivity, and impulsivity compared to the placebo group.
-Interestingly, the researchers found correlations between improvements in ADHD symptoms and changes in markers of energy metabolism, suggesting a potential mechanism for thiamin's benefits.
+A **2014 double-blind, placebo-controlled trial** published in the **British Journal of Psychiatry** investigated the effects of a broad-spectrum micronutrient formula (including therapeutic levels of thiamin) on adults with ADHD.
+After 8 weeks, participants in the treatment group showed significant improvements in **attention, hyperactivity, and impulsivity** compared to the placebo group.
+The researchers suggested that optimizing nutrient status may address an underlying pathophysiological mechanism in ADHD.

 Thiamin and the Brain-Gut Connection